Alex is the founder and director of ScottWhitbyStudio, and works personally on all the projects in the studio.

 Jaahid completed his Masters at the London School of Architecture, having graduated in 2015 from The Sir John Cass Faculty of Art, Architecture & Design at London Metropolitan University with a BA (Hons) in Architecture from The Cass School of Architecture.
 He has extensive design experience that has been integral to many projects at ScottWhitbyStudio.

 His humanitarian work with The International Association of Ahmadi Architects & Engineers (IAAAE) has enabled him to carry out charity work in Burkina Faso.
 He also headed the design element of the 2016 Mavericks exhibition for the Royal Academy in London and was involved in the redevelopment plans for the headquarters of charity The Simon Community.

 Architect - AdjoubeiScottWhitbyStudio - Russia

 Mary has a joint Master of Architecture diploma from The Cass School of Architecture and Design and Moscow Architecture School, with awards for her design portfolio which led to her exhibiting her student work in London.
-She is leading the Landscape Institue Stage E design team on Pyatnitskaya Quarter: Moscow Public Realm.
+She is leading the Landscape Institute Stage E design team on Pyatnitskaya Quarter: Moscow Public Realm.

-She has worked on the Victoria Gardens public realm proposal, and St Maurice’s Covert the Nikola-Lenivets Art Park Development Strategy, Cultural Centre in Kaluga and San Stefano historic house reconstruction project in Greece.
+Mary has worked on both the Victoria Gardens public realm proposal and St Maurice’s Covert in UK, along with the Nikola-Lenivets Art Park Development Strategy in Russia, a Cultural Centre in Kaluga and the San Stefano historic house reconstruction project in Greece.